hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 ### Generic Hostname - Terraform Enterprise

-You can use the generic hostname `localterraform.com` in module sources instead of the literal Terraform Enterprise hostname to reference modules without modifying the Terraform Enterprise instance.
-When Terraform is executed on a Terraform Enterprise instance, it automatically requests any `localterraform.com` modules from that instance.
+You can use the generic hostname `localterraform.com` in module sources to reference modules without modifying the Terraform Enterprise instance.
+When you run Terraform, it automatically requests any `localterraform.com` modules from the Terraform Enterprise instance.

 ```hcl
 module "vpc" {